 “That sounds wonderful.”

 We headed out of the room and down a large corridor.
 I was expecting to see a huge cafeteria where all the employees and new arrivals ate, but instead I was pulled into a very quaint room constructed out of what appeared to be all glass.
-All of the walls, except for the one that adjoined the hallway, were made of what I assumed was tinted glass.
+All the walls, except for the one that adjoined the hallway, were made of what I assumed was tinted glass.
 Even the ceiling was made of tinted glass.

-Beyond the oddity of the glass structure, I also noticed that the few tables in the room had no chairs facing towards the entrance.
+Beyond the oddity of the glass structure I also noticed that the few tables in the room had no chairs facing towards the entrance.
 They only had sofa seating up against the back wall which we had entered.
 When we sat down at the table, that seemed to put us in the awkward position of both sitting next to each other while conversing.
 In that awkwardness, I realized that I didn’t even know the name of the woman who was guiding me.

 “Excuse me, but in all of this confusion, it seems I didn’t catch your name.
-I’m Jennifer, as you know.
+I’m Jada, as you know.
 What is your name?”

 “I am so sorry.
 I always forget that part.
 We have so many new tourists coming in and out, I forget to introduce myself.
 I suppose I just want to get everyone on to the good part.
 My name is Kallie.”